irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.random.MsgRequestRandomResponse"></a>

 ### MsgRequestRandomResponse
-MsgRequestRandomResponse defines the Msg/RequestRandom response type.
+MsgRequestRandomResponse defines the Msg/RequestRandom response type